Nature-based solutions

 United Kingdom

-In October 2022, Amazon committed £2.8 million to two UK programs: The Woodland Trust's Emergency Tree Fund and the Rewild London Fund led by the Mayor of London.
+In October 2022, we committed £2.8 million to two UK programs: The Woodland Trust's Emergency Tree Fund and the Rewild London Fund led by the Mayor of London.
 Both initiatives aim to enhance biodiversity and improve access to nature through tree-planting, while creating jobs and volunteering opportunities.
 Together, the programs will plant over 450,000 trees and support 22 critical London rewilding projects.

 Read more on Amazon News , opens in a new tab